-Humans have seven primary movement patterns that are learnt and refined throughout life.
+Humans have seven primary movement patterns refined throughout life.
 Learn what these patterns are, and the implications of correcting these patterns for your exercise instruction.

 The human brain is very efficient.
 One of its aims is to record and recall movement patterns that make life easier allowing it more capacity to deal with life’s little anomalies.

-An example is that your brain learns how to walk and continually refines that pattern in your first few years of life, thereby allowing you to concentrate on everything else you are seeing while you’re walking along as an infant.
+For instance, your brain learns how to walk and continually refines that pattern in your first few years of life.
+This allows you to concentrate on everything else you are seeing while you’re walking along as an infant.

-Again using walking as an example, your brain is recalling the basic pattern known as ‘gait’ and could modify this to uphill or downhill or over uneven surfaces or in a crowd with shorter steps than usual.
-The primary pattern being used is gait, with adjustments coming from other brain centers based on what is happening in the environment.
+Using walking as an example, your brain recalls the basic pattern called ‘gait’.
+This could modify this to uphill or downhill or over uneven surfaces.
+The primary pattern being used is gait, with adjustments coming from other brain centres.
+This is based on what is happening in the environment.

 The seven primary patterns of human movement are: